 The Postgraduate and Research Students' Association (PARSA) Shut Up & Write! group has been run by students, for students, on The Australian National University (ANU) campus since 2012.
 PARSA coordinates and funds SUAW coffees, day and night sessions on campus.
 If you have any questions or feedback about the program, please email PARSA directly on email@example.com.

 Generally a Shut Up & Write! group will use the Pomodoro Technique, which involves writing in silence for 25 minute bursts with regular rests for coffee, food and chatting in between.
 Chatting is a good way to have a 'brain break' between intense periods of focus.
 Break time is good for problem solving, to discuss writing progress, or simply making friends.
 Writers work on their own tasks - there are no set exercises or group work.
 Read more about how Shut Up & Write! works on the Thesis Whisperer Blog.

 Who can join?

-Higher Degree Research (HDR) students, post docs, lecturers and professional staff are all welcome to Shut Up and Write!
+All Post Graduate students, post docs, lecturers and professional staff are all welcome to Shut Up and Write!
 There are no formal requirements, and join the Facebook group.
 New members are welcome to join at any time.

 Biginelli Espresso group